Alexander-Barth/DataAssim.jl/README.md

 An example of using to package is available as a [jupyter-notebook](https://nbviewer.jupyter.org/github/Alexander-Barth/DataAssim.jl/blob/master/examples/example.ipynb).

+## Reference

 Most of the algorithms are described in the review article:

 Sanita Vetra-Carvalho, Peter Jan van Leeuwen, Lars Nerger, Alexander Barth, M. Umer Altaf, Pierre Brasseur, Paul Kirchgessner, and Jean-Marie Beckers.
-State-of-the-a rt stochastic data assimilation methods for high-dimensional non-Gaussian problems.
+State-of-the-art stochastic data assimilation methods for high-dimensional non-Gaussian problems.
 Tellus A: Dynamic Meteorology and Oceanography, 70(1):1445364, 2018. doi: [10.1080/16000870.2018.1445364](https://doi.org/10.1080/16000870.2018.1445364).